Urologists (also known as urological surgeons) treat problems of the female urinary system and the male genitourinary tract.

-- bladder – stones, tumours, congenital disorders, incontinence in women and men and erectile dysfunction
+- bladder – stones, tumours, congenital disorders, incontinence and infection

-- urethra and prostate – tumours, obstructions and infections
+- prostate – tumours, obstruction, difficulty passing urine and infections

 - male reproductive organs – impotence, tumours, congenital disorders, infection, sterilisation and male infertility

-- removal of bladder, kidney or prostrate to treat cancer
+- robotic surgery to remove the bladder, kidney or prostate to treat cancer

 - formation of a stoma to divert urine into a bag